nickfredman/eightctl/README.md

 A modern Go CLI for Eight Sleep Pods.
 Control power/temperature, alarms, schedules, audio, base, autopilot, travel, household, and export sleep metrics.
 Includes a daemon for scheduled routines.

 > Eight Sleep does **not** publish a stable public API. `eightctl` talks to the same undocumented cloud endpoints the mobile apps use.
 Default OAuth client creds are baked in (from Android APK 7.39.17), so typically you only supply email + password.
+> **Status:** WIP.
+The code paths are implemented, but live verification is currently blocked by Eight Sleep API rate limiting on the test account.

 ## Quickstart
 ```bash